ShiXihong/bdots-ts/README.md

 # bdots-ts
-my blog site with react typescript
+my blog site with react and typescript

 base create-react-app